 "They have been asking us to open here for a long time," said Fortini.
 "It's a great feeling to have such a warm welcome."

 Not everybody who showed up Friday morning was happy to see the new store.
 Union protestors camped out at both entrances to dispute the company's use of non-union labor.
-Using giant, inflatable rats to attract attention, the scene was similar to the protests that occurred during construction.
+Using giant, inflatable rats to attract attention, the scene was similar to the during construction.
 Bernard Griggs, a representative from the Philadelphia Building and Construction Trades Council, stated in July that the use of non-union, out-of-state workers denied jobs to local residents.

 On the scene of the protests Friday morning, Griggs declined requests for comment.
 Fantini also chose to stay out of the controversy, adding that the protesters have kept their distance from the shoppers and have not created any incidents.